Azure/tech-connect-migration-lab/MySQL/docs/5-mysql-lab-instructions-restore.md

 1. [] Type +++select count(\*) from actor;+++ to get the count of rows in the *actor* table
    - ![](https://github.com/Azure/tech-connect-migration-lab/blob/main/MySQL/docs/media/azure_env_29.png?raw=true)

 This concludes the migration and validation.
+You can go to *Back to Lab Menu* to select another lab to try.